TrueConf Group Features

 • Camera mute indicator

-• Display MAC and IP address, connection status to SIP registrar, H.323 gatekeeper, and other services.
+• Displaying the MAC and IP addresses, connection status to the SIP registrar, H.323 gatekeeper, and other services

-• Viewing and editing system settings, devices, protocols, network connection parameters, external services, call reception settings, and other available functionalities.
+• Viewing and editing system settings, devices, protocols, network connection parameters and external services, call reception settings, and other available functionalities.

 • Viewing and managing your cameras, including saving and restoring settings, saving and viewing angles, switching camera positions, etc.

-• Management, viewing, starting and stopping presentations, selecting a source, and using the built-in file browser for files stored on the internal SSD and connected USB drive.
+• Management, viewing, starting and stopping a presentation, selecting a source, built-in file browser for files stored on the internal SSD and connected USB drive.

 • Viewing and editing address book contacts

-• Managing the current video conferencing session, switching video layouts, turning peripheral media devices on/off, adjusting cameras, etc.
+• Managing the current video conferencing session, switching video layouts, enabling/disabling peripheral media devices, camera control, etc.

-• Initiating outgoing calls using the address book and by entering arbitrary strings (number, IP address, URI)
+• Initiate outgoing calls via the address book or by entering arbitrary strings (number, IP address, URI).

-• Receiving incoming calls, visual and acoustic indication of user response waiting
+• Receiving incoming calls, visual and acoustic indication while waiting for user response

-• Calendar, viewing event information, selecting the desired period, displaying the time, name, and venue address
+• Calendar, event information viewing, selecting the desired period, displaying the time, name, and venue address of the event

-• System log, downloading the log to a USB drive
+• System log, download log to USB drive

-• Network packet log, enabling and disabling network traffic recording, upload, download log to a USB drive
+• Network packet log, enabling and disabling network traffic recording, uploading, downloading the log to a USB device

 • Date and Time Management